The Winterthur Library

 Box 2:

-.28 Exterior of a small house and surroundings.
+.28 Exterior of a small house and surroundings; rocking chair in yard near wooden sidewalk.

 .29 Corner shot of a house with the name of Helen Morss on the door.

-.30 Man sitting in front of a house.
+.30 Man (possibly Charles Thorpe) sitting in front of a house.

-.31 Exterior of a house with landscape featured.
+.31 Exterior of a house with landscape featured; also shown are wooden sidewalk and a fire hydrant.
+See also .32.

-.32 Opposite side of the same house with additional buildings in the back of the house depicted.
+.32 Opposite side of the same house as in .31, with additional buildings in the back of the house depicted.

-.33 Exterior of a small house and barn.
+.33 Exterior of a small farmhouse, barn, and additional sheds.

-.34 Architectural shot of a large house with several porches.
+.34 Architectural shot of a large house with several porches; a fire hydrant is also seen.

-.35 Scene of a snow covered street and store fronts, including a bank, laundry, and building with sign "Mrs. E.A.
+.35 Scene of a snow covered street,with store fronts, including a bank, laundry, and building with sign "Mrs. E.A.
 Woodward."

 .36 Same street, with a corner shot of Mrs. E.A.
-Woodwards' building (probably a boarding house).
+Woodwards' building (possibly a boarding house, or the sign may refer to a ground floor shop).

-.37 Distant shot of building exterior, possibly a school.
+.37 Distant shot of building exterior, probably a school as a bell hangs in a cupola.

-.38 Corner of a three story building with young boys sitting in front
+.38 Corner of a three story brick building with young boys sitting in front; possibly a school

-.39 Corner shot of a three story dwelling with porch surrounding first floor.
+.39 Corner shot of a three story dwelling (with dormers in attic story), with porch surrounding first floor, possibly a hotel.

-.42 Corner of Palmer and unidentified street featuring the store front of O'Donnell and Gilbert.
+.42 Corner of Palmer and an unidentified street, featuring the store fronts of O’Donnell and Gilbride, dry goods, small wares, and carpeting.
 A variety of merchandise is displayed.

-.43 Small dwelling, with a wicker stroller in front.
+.43 Small dwelling, with a wheelchair in front.

 Series 6: Interiors (in Box 2 or 3, noted after description of photo)

 .44 Dining room set up for a party.
 Food is on the table.
-A marble top table and dining room set are featured. (in Box 3)
+A marble top side table and dining room set are featured.
+A deer head hangs on the wall; a telephone is also depicted.

 .45 Child’s coffin surrounded by flowers; the coffin is open and the body of Mildred Ethel Kennedy can be seen.
-Calendar shows the month January 1902. (in Box 3)
+Calendar for 1902 is on the wall.

 .46 Adult coffin surrounded by flowers; this coffin is closed; the name Iola appears on a ribbon attached to some of the flowers (in Box 2)